d12frosted/elpa-mirror/stable-melpa/fcitx-readme.txt

   *NOTE*: In Linux, using the `dbus' interface has a better performance.
   But if you also set `echo-keystrokes', you may experience a lagging issue.
 See [#30].
-If that is something you can't tolerate, don't change the value of `fcitx-use-dbus' to `t'.
+If that is something you can't tolerate, don't change the value of `fcitx-use-dbus'.

 [#30] https://github.com/cute-jumper/fcitx.el/issues/30